Dirk Zimmer

-Dirk Zimmer (2 October 1943 – 26 September 2008), called Dizi, was a German artist and an illustrator and writer of American children's books.
+Dirk "Dizi" Zimmer (2 October 1943 – 26 September 2008) was a German artist and an illustrator and writer of American children's books.

 Biography

 Zimmer was born in Goslar in Lower Saxony.
 He grew up mostly in Hamburg, where he attended the University of Fine Arts of Hamburg from 1963 to 1968.

 The German period

 In 1965, he, with fellow artists Francesco Mariotti, Herman Prigann, Werner Nöfer, and Dieter Glasmacher, cofounded Cruizin 4, an art organization best known for two events: the opening of the exhibition Cruizin 4 in the Gallery Mensch at Fischmarkt Hamburg-Altona and a performance at Cosinus, a pub in the university district.
 The Happening 1.
 World Record in Permanent Painting took place under medical, and specifically psychiatric care, too, by doctors of the University Hospital Eppendorf.
 (The planned on about 80-hour performance was canceled after 36 hours on medical advice because of collapse of one of the participants).

 Under the moniker 'Dizi', Zimmer had a brief career as a painter during the German avant-garde movement and then turned to filmmaking, which he eventually dropped in the late 1970s to work as an illustrator for such American publications as Crawdaddy, The New York Times, and The New-York Magazine.
 Over the years, both his paintings and illustrations were shown in private galleries in New York, Germany, Switzerland, and France.